Nume1977/Nova3D-File-Manager/README.md

 # Nova3D-File-Manager
-Simple File Manager for Nova3D Printers
+Simple File Manager for Nova3D Printers (Only tested on ELFIN)

 #### Features
 - Easy to use interface